Results.

 |

-Court upheld conviction on single credible police witness; discovery from unrecorded or involuntary statements admissible.
+Court upheld conviction: single credible police witness can suffice; discovery from unwarned or involuntary statements admissible.

 |